-- Teachers and students will regularly review FLGs - Updates on the progress of the FLGs will be provided by the end of the 2nd trimester - Parents/Guardians may meet with teacher(s) during the optional March FLG after school meetings - All FLGs will be given a rubric score at the end of the year and a year-end Summative Report.
+- Teachers and students will regularly review FLGs - Updates on the progress of the FLGs will be provided by the end of the 2nd trimester

+- Parents/Guardians may meet with teacher(s) during the March FLG meetings - All FLGs will be given a rubric score at the end of the year and a year-end Summative Report.
 All goals receiving a score of 3 or less will be revisited next year as part of the goal setting process.

-October Parent/Guardian Conferences
+October and March Parent/Guardian Conferences

-We strongly encourage every parent to come to Bullis' scheduled conferences in the fall.
-It is during this conference that your child's Focused Learning Goals (FLGs) will be developed for the year.
+We strongly encourage every parent to come to Bullis' scheduled conferences in the fall and in the spring.
+It is during the fall conference that your child's Focused Learning Goals (FLGs) will be developed for the year, and during the spring conference, progress made towards reaching those FLGs will be discussed.
 The conference dates are available on the BCS school calendar.
 Additional conferences can be arranged by contacting your child's teacher(s).
 Please note, your child may be present during any conference.